appu1232/Discord-Selfbot/README.md

 ## Other Things to Note
 - Free custom search has a limit of 100 searches per day.
 The commands ``>i`` and ``>mal`` use this search.
 Still, this should be more than enough but feel free to pay for more if you would like, although I don't think it's needed.
 - Try not to keep ``setafk`` on for too long or use it too frequently.
 Technically, responding to someone else's ping with an automated response is not something Discord likes selfbots doing.
 I highly suggest this be used as a fun gimmick rather than for actual use all the time.
 - Custom commands have a lot of other quirks and flexablility.
-Check the **Custom commands** section below to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.
+Check the [Custom Commands](#custom-commands) section to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.

 ## Acknowledgements